 The AYP status is available for auditing during August and September on a State of the School's Preview window.
-Districts have reviewed their data to ensure its accuracy.
-The formula and process for determining AYP decisions are provided in the AYP Guidance.
+During this time districts are to review their data to ensure c.
+Persistently Lowest Achieving Schools (PLAS)

-The AYP status should be reviewed and the Department should be notified if there are questions or concerns.
+The AYP status should be reviewed and Nebraska Department of Education should be notified if there are questions or concerns.